scopatz/FuelLearning/readme.rst

-A basic fuel learbing algorithm.
+A basic fuel learning algorithm.